Tashish97/Ashish-Portfolio/README.md

 **In this page you will find:**
 1. **3** **Live projects deployed on Heroku** Platform that shows core of my experience with links to them.
 2. Other Projects to show my knowledge regarding few Machine Learning Algorithms on Github.
-3. The approach I would follow as a Data Scientist.
+3. The approach I follow as a Data Scientist.
 4. Click on the **title of Projects** to go to their respective GitHub Repositories.

 # Live Projects (Active on Heroku)